 As a member of the board the CEO is in attendance at board meetings and is able to be held to account by the board as to the executive management of the group and his performance as CEO.
 The CEO is required to report to the board at least on an annual basis in respect of the group's progress in achieving its goals and business objectives.
 In addition, at least annually, the CEO is required by the board charter to communicate to the board senior management's succession planning and management development initiatives, including details of Clicks Group's compliance with employment equity and human capital development initiatives.
-The CEO attends meetings of the remuneration and nominations committee and of the audit and risk committee by invitation, and is a member of the social and ethics committee.
+The CEO attends meetings of the remuneration and nominations committee and of the audit and risk committee.